-Seasonal and temporary closure may occur for different reasons; however, related closure activities are the same.
-Typical activities associated with seasonal and temporary closure of each Project component are outlined below.
+Seasonal and temporary closure may occur for different reasons; however, related closure and care and maintenance activities are the same.
+Typical activities associated with seasonal and temporary closure of each Project component are outlined below, as well as care and maintenance inspection activities.